elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

 ---

-### What pattern category does the Proxy pattern fall under?
+### The Proxy pattern belongs to which pattern family?

 <details>
   <summary>